Mambo-Token/MamboLaunchPad/Projects/CharlieKirk.md

 It's a unique KRC-20 Kaspa Memecoin.
 <img src="https://raw.githubusercontent.com/Mambo-Token/MamboLaunchPad/refs/heads/main/logos/CharlieKirk-Logo.jpg" width="337" height="450">

-!!!
-This whitepaper is still in work, not ready yet!

 Charlie has the eternal life and not only wrote history on earth,
 but changed history, opening gates of the light of Jesus in this dark world to a lost generation.
 We like to add to this and further immortalize him on earth